 The De’Longhi EC155 espresso machine features 15-bar professional-level pressure to make authentic Italian espresso at a moment’s notice.
 This attractive machine delivers quality coffee at an affordable price and beginner-level instructions.
 With this unique design, you can brew espresso for a single cup or implement the dual system to brew two cups at once.
 Additionally, you can adjust the temperature for the water and steam pressure separately for more control.
 Use the attached frother to heat and foam your favorite milk or creamer.
 The steel drip tray will catch anything leftover, so you’re not left with a mess to clean up.

 With this machine, you can use both pods and coffee grounds.
 Simply fill up your water tank, and your machine will be ready to go with little to no start-up time.
 De’Longhi is also a well trusted name in the coffee world.
-This is a superb little machine for the price.
+This is a superb little espresso machine under $100.

 Not only is the machine easy to use, but its stainless steel and black plastic design are perfect for matching all of your other appliances.
 Plus, its compact size will fit easily into small places and right on your counter.